-NorDiaSyn is one of several subprojects belonging to the joint Nordic project Scandinavian Dialect Syntax (ScanDiaSyn).
-The ScanDiaSyn network explores syntactic variation in the Scandinavian dialects, and simultaneously collects large amounts of material from speakers across the Scandinavian dialect continuum.
+NorDiaSyn (2007 - 2013) was one of several subprojects belonging to the joint Nordic project Scandinavian Dialect Syntax - ScanDiaSyn (2004 - 2009).
+The ScanDiaSyn network explored syntactic variation in the Scandinavian dialects, and simultaneously collected large amounts of material from speakers across the Scandinavian dialect continuum.
 The speech material is made available for research through the Nordic Dialect Corpus and Nordic Syntax Database.

 The Norwegian Dialect Corpus and Syntax Database is the Norwegian part of the Nordic Dialect Corpus and Syntax Database.
 The corpus and the database are developed in collaboration with our partners in ScanDiaSyn and Nordic Center of Excellence in Microcomparative Syntax (NORMS).
 The Norwegian Dialect Corpus is the part of the corpus that includes recordings of Norwegian speech.
 The Nordic Syntax Database contains data from questionnaires that are designed to map the grammatical variation in Nordic dialects.